-Denise Decker, LCSW, Executive Director, graduated with her Master’s Degree from Arizona State University and holds a license in New Mexico as a Licensed Clinical Social Worker.
-She received her B.A. from the Universtiy of Wisconsin studying Sociology and Psychology.
+Denise Decker, LCSW, Executive Director, graduated with her Master’s degree from Arizona State University and holds her license in New Mexico as a Licensed Clinical Social Worker.
+She received her B.A. from the University of Wisconsin studying Sociology and Psychology.

 Denise has been in the helping profession for over 25 years.
 She strives to create an environment where personal development is actualized and healthy collaborative relationships are built.

 Amanda Santiago, LCSW, Clinical Supervisor/Intake Coordinator, received her Bachelor’s Degree in Psychology at the University of California Santa Cruz and her Master’s Degree from Smith College School for Social Work.
 Amanda earned her Certificate of Completion in Psychoanalytic Psychotherapy from the Psychoanalytic Center of California located in Los Angeles.
 She has over 20 years of clinical experience serving families and children within a variety of settings both in California and New Mexico.

 Amanda has experience working with those faced with issues of anxiety, depression, relationship issues, challenges to families, attachment, attention deficit hyperactivity, bereavement, reunification/adoption issues, and trauma.

 If you are a Master’s level Social worker or Licensed Mental Health Counselor, Amanda offers clinical supervision to those professionals working toward their State Independent License.